HPIM: Heterogeneous Processing-In-Memory-based Accelerator for Large Language Models Inference: Introduction

 \end{itemize}

 The remainder of this paper is organized as follows.
-Section~\ref{sec: Background} reviews the background and related works for LLM inference.
-Section~\ref{sec:motivation} discusses the motivation for the HPIM accelerator.
-Section~\ref{sec: Overview} details the overview of the HPIM.
+Section~\ref{sec: Background} reviews the background and the motivation for the HPIM accelerator.
+Section~\ref{sec: Overview} provides an overview of the HPIM.
 Section~\ref{sec:5} and Section~\ref{sec: scheduling} illustrate the microarchitecture design of the HPIM and its strategies for workload mapping and execution scheduling, respectively.
-Section~\ref{sec: Experiments} presents a comprehensive evaluation of HPIM against state-of-the-art accelerators, and Section~\ref{sec: Conclusion} concludes the paper.
+Section~\ref{sec: Experiments} presents a comprehensive evaluation of HPIM against state-of-the-art accelerators.
+Section~\ref{sec:7} discusses related work and Section~\ref{sec: Conclusion} concludes the paper.